FaultyTwo/MAX51X-arduino-lib/README.md

 ```
 Set both DAC outputs with respective values at the same time.

-**^Limit to MAX518/519, and is considered as error when invoked with MAX517 class.
+**^Limit to MAX518/519, and is considered as error when invoked with MAX517 class.**

 ```C
 void powerOff(bool dac); // FOR MAX518/MAX519
 void powerOff(); // FOR MAX517
 ```
-Powers down a DAC.
+Power down a DAC.

 For MAX518/MAX519:<br>
 logic 0 chooses DAC0, and logic 1 chooses DAC1.